kaenovsky/kaenovsky/README.md

 # Greetings hooman 👽

 I'm a web developer **in progress**, don't expect any advanced stuff here.
 Most of these repos are training code, side projects and random stuff.
-My work related commits are on private repos.
+My work related commits are on private ones.

 Currently working at a cloud computing enterprise as front end designer.